-The ICX 7550 models are a mix of 2-pair and 4-pair ports that support the 802.3bt standard.
+The ICX devices listed in Table 39 are a mix of 2-pair and 4-pair ports that support the 802.3bt standard.
 Automatic overdrive is used for 2-pair ports and only RUCKUS-tested third-party PDs receive more than 30W.
 RUCKUS PDs that require more than 30W on 2-pair ports automatically get the power without any configuration, and there is no reload of the PD.

-Non-RUCKUS PDs cannot take more than 30W on 2-pair ports
+Non-RUCKUS PDs cannot take more than 30W on 2-pair ports.